ILGA World Blocks Israeli Bid to Host 2026 Conference

 Protesters march against against Israeli attacks on Gaza in London (Photo: Andy Soloman / Shutterstock)

-ILGA World, the global LGBTIQ organisation, has reversed its position and barred an Israeli organisation from bidding to host its 2026 or 2027 World Conference in Tel Aviv.
+ILGA World, the global LGBTIQ organisation, has reversed its position and will no longer allow an Israeli organisation to bid to host ILGA’s 2026 or 2027 World Conference in Tel Aviv.

 ILGA, the largest international network advocating for LGBTIQ rights, represents over 2,000 organisations globally.
 Its members vote on proposals submitted by candidate cities and organisations to host the World Conference, typically held every two years.